Summary of Clinics

-Please note that you may be charged a fee for certain non-NHS examinations - i.e. some insurance forms, special medicals for driving licences, etc, in accordance with BMA recommendations.
+Please note that you may be charged a fee for certain non-NHS examinations - i.e. insurance forms, fitness to work medicals, special medicals for driving licences, etc, in accordance with BMA recommendations.
 Please check at reception if in any doubt.

 If you feel you require physiotherapy referral you can either ask your GP to refer or telephone The National Musculoskeletal Advice & Triage Service (MATS) - Helpline 0800 917 9390

 Musculoskeletal Advice and Triage Service (MATS)

 As many of our patients are actively involved in sports, Dr Jane Dunbar, a recognised expert in Sports Medicine, holds a clinic every fortnight in the medical centre.
 Patients are referred to this service by the doctor or physiotherapist, and only registered APMC patients may attend these.